 Marathon runner at Mile 20 in the Newton Hills

 Boston Marathon start times are staggered and are based on the participant's division.
 Please note that start times differ from previous years.
-These are the start times for each division in 2024 (to be confirmed):
+These are the start times for each division in 2024:

 • Military March - 6 am ET